Valchy/valchy-swap/README.md

 # valchy-swap

 A university project to demonstrate my first web 3.0 app.
-Basically you can send test ETH from one crypto wallet to another.
+Basically you can send test ETH from one crypto wallet to another using the [metamask](https://chrome.google.com/webstore/detail/metamask/nkbihfbeogaeaoehlefnkodbefgpgknn?hl=en) chrome extension.
 Everything works on the Rinkeby ethereum test network.

 You can get test eth from [here](https://faucets.chain.link/rinkeby).

-Also make sure to have the metamask chrome extension installed and have two different accounts to which you can send crypto to.
+## Before Installing

+Before starting the installation process make sure to install [fnm](https://github.com/Schniz/fnm) so that husky works properly.
+As well as that make sure to create an account in [sanity](https://www.sanity.io/cleverprogrammer), [alchemy.io](https://dashboard.alchemyapi.io/) and [metamask](https://chrome.google.com/webstore/detail/metamask/nkbihfbeogaeaoehlefnkodbefgpgknn?hl=en).

+In addition to this, please follow all the `.env.example` instructions inside the files.
+Create the appropriate projects and get the respective API keys and IDs.

 ## Installation